AWARDS AND OPPORTUNITIES

 Phase 2 - Up to one (1) of the Phase 2 participants will be eligible to receive additional funding for a six month period (from a discretionary pool of $15,000 USD) (“Grant Award”) to continue further development and/or commercialization of the winning Entrant’s technology.
 The Grant Award also may include other co-development opportunities such as access to clinical laboratories and/or teaching hospitals as well as product/service feedback.
 Receipt of additional funding will be conditioned upon the Phase 2 winner successfully entering into a mutually agreeable business relationship with Grant Sponsors, the details of which are set forth in the Official Rules.

 By submitting an Entry, Respondents agree to all the terms and conditions set forth in the Competition Official Rules.
-Contest opens on July 26, 2016 at 9am CT.
-Must submit at least one entry by Oct.
-14, 2016 to be eligible.
+For Phase 1 entries that advanced to Phase 2, those entries are due on January 13, 2017.
 Must be 18 years of age or older to participate.
 No purchase necessary.
 Void where prohibited.

 Improving Care by Monitoring Daily Activity at Home